dennislwm/examprep-mlac01/udemy/section06.md

       - Similar to R Studio
       - No hardware to manage
   - SageMaker Experiments
+      - Limitations
+        - Lacks ML workflow orchestration or DAG visualization
+        - Lacks tools for auditing and compliance
-      - Organize, capture, compare and search your ML jobs
+      - Organize, capture, compare and search your ML jobs or experiment trials

 ## 158. SageMaker Debugger